USFWS Announces Changes to Migratory Bird Treaty Act

-M-37050 found that, consistent with the text, history and purpose of the Act, businesses that accidentally kill nongame migratory birds during their operations are NOT in violation of the MBTA of 1918.
+M-37050 found that consistent with the act’s text, history, and purpose, businesses that accidentally kill nongame migratory birds during their operations are NOT in violation of the MBTA of 1918.

-Following this dramatic reversal of policy, on May 16, 2018, the USFWS announced that it was no longer pursuing steps to evaluate potential environmental impacts of incidental taking of migratory birds under the MBTA.
-Presumably, if such actions weren’t considered takings, they wouldn’t need authorization.
+Following this dramatic reversal of policy, on May 16, 2018, the USFWS announced that it was no longer pursuing steps to evaluate the potential environmental impacts of incidental taking of migratory birds under the MBTA.
+Presumably, they wouldn't need authorization if such actions weren't considered takings.

 Environmental advocates, including the National Audubon Society and Defenders of Wildlife, have filed suit to stop the Interior Secretary from limiting the application and enforcement of the MBTA.
-The complaint alleges that M-37050 unlawfully strips the agencies of authority to regulate incidental takings, in violation of the Act’s plain text, which clearly encompasses the killing of migratory birds “by any means or in any manner.”
+The complaint alleges that M-37050 unlawfully strips the agencies of authority to regulate incidental takings, violating the act's plain text, which encompasses actions causing migratory bird death "by any means or in any manner."

-In September 2018, Attorneys General from New York, California, Illinois, Maryland, Massachusetts, New Jersey, New Mexico and Oregon filed suit to challenge the Trump Administration’s move to eliminate longstanding protections of migratory birds under the MBTA.
-The AGs’ suit will be considered along with National Audubon Society v.
+In September 2018, Attorneys General from New York, California, Illinois, Maryland, Massachusetts, New Jersey, New Mexico, and Oregon filed suit to challenge the move by the Trump Administration to eliminate longstanding protections of migratory birds under the MBTA.
+Serious consideration of the attorney general's lawsuit will occur, as with the case of National Audubon Society v.
 Department of the Interior.

 Coming Home to Roost

 How the law will ultimately be interpreted or changed over time is unclear.
 As is common with environmental litigation, it is the interpretation and enforcement of the legislation that is as critical as the actual language of the legislation.
 Until more certainty is established, it is prudent to continue to follow the best management practices developed by USFWS and continue to apply for all applicable permits.
-These actions should reduce the risk of being prosecuted down the line for incidental takings.
-Transect can help your company identify MBTA habitat so that you can take the necessary steps to protect migratory birds and reduce potential future penalties.
+These actions should reduce the risk of being prosecuted later for incidental takings.